John Connor: Terminator 3: Rise of the Machines

-John is portrayed by Nick Stahl in Terminator 3: Rise of the Machines (set 10 years after the second film).
-Now a young adult, John has been living off-the-grid after the second film's events, even as the original Judgment Day deadline in 1997 came to pass without incident.
-His mother Sarah eventually developed leukemia and died before the events of the film.
+John is portrayed by Nick Stahl in Terminator 3: Rise of the Machines (set 8 years after the second film).
+Now a young adult, John has been living off-the-grid since the second film's events, even as the original Judgment Day deadline in 1997 passed without incident.
+His mother, Sarah, eventually developed leukemia and died before the events of the film.
 In the film, John crosses paths with Katherine "Kate" Brewster (Claire Danes), a former classmate from when he was living with his foster parents.
 He is attacked by a T-X Terminator (Kristanna Loken), which was sent from the future.
 Unlike predecessors, the T-X's objective is to terminate his future Resistance officers as secondary targets because John's location is unknown.
-When the T-X encounters John, the T-X changes priority to focus entirely on him and Kate.
+When the T-X encounters John, it changes its priority to focus entirely on him and Kate.
 Because of this Terminator being dominant and feminine, John personally coins the T-X as "Terminatrix."

-A protector T-850 (Schwarzenegger), a doppelgänger of John's previous protector, is also sent back in time to protect him, explaining that Judgment Day had only been delayed and is now only hours away.
-The T-850 also states being sent from the future by Kate, John’s future wife and second-in-command; John had actually been killed by that very Terminator on July 4, 2032, as Skynet believed to be the most suitable for such a mission due to John's emotional attachment to said model.
-John and Kate intend to halt Skynet's launching.
-The two mistakenly believe Skynet's core is in a facility, only to find themselves locked and protected in a secure bunker as the first nuclear assault is launched on the United States as a result of Skynet's manipulations.
+A protector T-850 (Schwarzenegger), identical to John's previous defender, is also sent back in time to protect him.
+The Terminator explains that Judgment Day was merely delayed and is now only hours away.
+It adds that Kate Brewster, John’s future wife and second-in-command, sent it from the future after the same Terminator model assassinated John on July 4, 2032—a model Skynet selected because of John's emotional attachment to it.
+Believing his marriage to Kate was destiny, John realizes that were it not for the T-1000's disruption during his childhood, they would have grown up together.
+This insight deepens when Kate admits she had a crush on him during their youth.
+In the original timeline, this relationship would have introduced John to Kate's father, Robert Brewster.
+Being the true architect of Skynet—who weaponized Miles Dyson's artificial intelligence research—Brewster would have inadvertently placed John at ground zero during Skynet's original 1997 activation.
+Ultimately vindicating his mother's warnings, these revelations oblige John to embrace his destiny despite his reluctance.
+In the original timeline's post-apocalyptic future, John marries Kate, and they contact the remnants of the United States Department of Defense to form the framework of the Resistance against Skynet.

+Intending to avert the apocalypse by halting Skynet's launch, John and Kate race to the Crystal Peak facility under the mistaken belief that its core is housed within.
+Instead, they find themselves locked safely inside a secure bunker, helpless as Skynet’s manipulations trigger the first nuclear assault on the United States.
 Skynet is pure software and has already spread to every server worldwide, making it impossible to shut down.
-It is via the radios in this bunker that John begins to broadcast messages to lay the groundwork to help survivors and organize the Resistance.
+It is via the radios in this bunker that John begins broadcasting messages to lay the groundwork for helping survivors and organizing the Resistance.